PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Introduction

-Our work presents the following key contributions: \begin{itemize}[leftmargin=12pt, itemsep=0pt] \item We demonstrate empirically that Prefix-Tuning performs badly on modern LLMs because of an inherent tradeoff between input and prefix significance within the attention head. \item We introduce Prefix-Tuning+, a novel architecture based on Prefix-Tuning that isolates the prefix module outside of the attention head.
-We further provide a unified overview of our decision making process in constructing PT+ to guide users when constructing future context-based methods. \item We perform extensive experiments to show the efficacy of PT+.
-Our experiments show that, in the few-shot setting, PT+ is competitive with state-of-the-art approaches such as LoRA—achieving an average absolute improvement of \textbf{8.1\%} over LoRA and \textbf{29.4\%} over Prefix-Tuning across all six evaluated settings. \end{itemize} This serves as a proof of concept that, when the prefix information is isolated from the attention head like in PT+, prefix-tuning methods can serve as a viable alternative to current SOTA methods and is an exciting future area of research.
+\item We perform extensive experiments to show the efficacy of \methodshort.
+Our experiments show that, in the few-shot setting, \methodshort is competitive with state-of-the-art approaches such as LoRA—achieving an average absolute improvement of \textbf{8.1\%} over LoRA and \textbf{29.4\%} over Prefix-Tuning across all six evaluated settings. \end{itemize} This serves as a proof of concept that, when the prefix information is isolated from the attention head like in \methodshort, prefix-tuning methods can serve as a viable alternative to current modern methods and is an exciting future area of research.